Skatterman: Biography

 critically acclaimed B.E.E.F.
 Movie Soundtrack.

 Though the sounds are evolving, Skatterman is still the same person he's always been.
 Skatterman says.
 "I have a lot of trust issues -- I don't trust anybody.
 I'm antisocial, so when I have a show, I arrive solo.
 I have been an artist on a label and I have been a part of a group.
 This is finally my opportunity to do ME."

-In 2018, Skatterman released the track No Time Outs, featuring Snug Brim, after the two had parted ways, hinting they might be making more music together in the future.
+In 2018, Skatterman released the track No Time Outs, featuring Snug Brim, after the two had parted ways, hinting they might be making more music together.

 Skatterman and Snug Brim

 Skatterman & Snug Brim is a rap duo from Kansas City, Missouri, best known for their song, Block Party.